-I showed you a really great cast-on for toe-up socks on Monday…but what do you do when you get to the cuff and need to bind off?
-Lots of folks, myself included, get a little tight-fisted when it comes to binding off, and it’s a bit demoralizing to knit a beautiful sock that fits you perfectly… that is, it would fit you perfectly if you could get the cuff edge on over your heel!
+I’ve shown you a really great cast-on for toe-up socks, but what do you do when you get to the cuff and need to bind off?
+Lots of folks, myself included, get a little tight-fisted when it comes to binding off, and it’s a bit demoralizing to knit a beautiful sock that fits you perfectly … that is, it would fit you perfectly if you could get the cuff edge on over your heel!

 Step-By-Step Instructions for the Decrease (or Lace) Bind-off

 This version gives a bind-off edge that looks just like a standard bind-off, but it is much stretchier.

 Step 1: Knit together the first two stitches on the left needle THROUGH THE BACK LOOP.
 (Figure 1)

 Step 2: Slip the new stitch on the right needle back to the left needle.
 (Figure 2)

 Step 3: Repeat 1 and 2 until all stitches are bound off.

 Notice how the bind-off edge is nearly indistinguishable from your normal bind-off, but give it a tug and you’ll see how much more flexible it is.
 (Figure 3)

 The finished edge of this version looks slightly different but is just as stretchy as the other version.
 Which to use when?
 I’d say it’s a matter of personal taste.